crickets-and-comb/bfb_delivery/README.md

 ## Library functions

-`reference_package` is a library from which you can import functions.
-Import the public example function like this: `from reference_package import wait_a_second`.
-Or, import the internal version like a power user like this: `from reference_package.api.internal import wait_a_second`.
+`bfb_delivery` is a library from which you can import functions.
+Import the public example function like this: `from bfb_delivery import wait_a_second`.
+Or, import the internal version like a power user like this: `from bfb_delivery.api.internal import wait_a_second`.

-Unless you're developing, avoid importing directly from library, like `from reference_package.lib.example import wait_a_second`.
+Unless you're developing, avoid importing directly from library, like `from bfb_delivery.lib.example import wait_a_second`.

 ## CLI